jenncross/jenncross.github.io/_projects/baja-project.md

 ## Overview

-During the Society of Automotive Engineers (SAE) Baja competition, college teams design, CAD, fabricate, test, and race small off-road vehicles that can survive punish terrain and water conditions.
+During the Society of Automotive Engineers (SAE) Baja competition, college teams design, CAD, fabricate, test, and race small off-road vehicles that can survive punishing terrain and water conditions.
 The cars are designed from the ground up and teams must work to address many design, manufacturing, management, and sponsorship issues.

 As Co-General Manager for two years and later Leadership Advisor for Olin College's Society of Automotive Engineers (SAE) Baja team, I managed the design and fabrication of small off-road vehicles for the national competition.
 This work required resolving systems engineering and sub-system interface challenges, along with team dynamics, resource management, and stakeholder communication.